Travel Guide For Visiting Utah in September

 It usually doesn’t snow in September, but it’s always a possibility.
 If it does, it’s usually a light dusting high on the mountain tops!

 You can’t beat the Utah weather in September!
-In the north, the average temperatures are: highs 79 / lows 58 degrees F.
+In the north, the average temperatures are: highs 79 / lows 58 degrees F. Temperatures are still pretty hot southern Utah.
+The average temperatures in September: highs 98 / lows 63 degrees F.

 It’s important to know the expected weather and temperatures for the parks you’ll visit in September so we’ve written detailed guides for each National Park in Utah:

-It’s important to stay hydrated and use sun protection in September.
+Remember to stay hydrated and use sun protection in September.
 If you’ll be doing any outdoor activities, we recommend the following:

 WATER: drink at least one gallon of water per day, and always carry water with you – hydration packs or carry refillable bottles in your backpack.